European Commission

 The working group meets twice a year, for three years, and comprises experts from the quadruple helix.

-It works towards identifying and discussing a set of implementation challenges, devising activities to address them through peer-learning and expert support directly with regions.
-All the outcomes will be published and elaborated to ensure that they can be of support to all EU regions.
+It identifies and discusses a set of implementation challenges, devising activities to address them through peer-learning and expert support directly with regions.
+All the outcomes are published and elaborated to ensure that they can be of support to all EU regions.

 Find out about participants and scheduled meetings